FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 !!! tldr "In a hurry?"
     **Managed services:**

-    - The provider is typically responsible for provisioning, backups, monitoring and restoring the servce if needed.
+    - The provider is typically responsible for provisioning, backups, monitoring and restoring the service if needed.
     - Low entry cost.
     - Little in-house know-how required.
     - Vendor lock-in for non-standard services.
-    - If problems arise they are hard to debug.
+    - If problems arise they can be hard to debug.

 Apart from offering virtual machines and network infrastructure as a service many cloud providers also offer additional services that are typically used by developers such as managed databases.
 These services are managed in the sense that